 Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays Bank.

-Do you have a workplace retirement plan such as a 401(k), 403(b), or 457(b)?
-If so, then you might be interested in knowing that the contribution limits for these account types has increased for 2012.
+Does your employer offer a retirement plan such as a 401(k), 403(b), or 457(b)?
+If so, then you might be interested in knowing that the contribution limits for these account types has increased for 2013.

-This means that individuals under age 50 can contribute up to $17,000 to their 401(k) account this year, up from last year’s limit of $16,500.
+This means that individuals under age 50 can contribute up to $17,500 to their 401(k) account this coming year, up from last year’s limit of $17,000.
 And if you’re over age 50, you can contribute an extra $5,500 toward your retirement this year.

-Beyond the above, the aggregate limit (employer + employee contributions), which is specified by Section 415(c)(1)(a) of the Internal Revenue Code, has increased to $50k/year.
-This is the so-called 415(c) limit and, while it doesn’t affect many of you, it does have an impact on some people (especially if you’re self-employed and have a high incomes).
+Beyond the above, the aggregate limit (employer + employee contributions), which is specified by Section 415(c)(1)(a) of the Internal Revenue Code, has increased from $50k/year to $51k/year.
+This is the so-called 415(c) limit and, while it doesn’t affect many of you, it does have an impact on some people (especially if you’re self-employed and have a high income).

 Note that 403(b) and 457(b) plans, as well as the Thrift Savings plan, are subject to the same contribution limits, so those of you in the non-profit, educational, and public sectors will likewise be able to save a bit more this year.